 There is a whole group of powerful springs at the beginning of the Chassahowitzka River.
-All together the Chassahowitzka Springs produce 4,360 l/s of lucid water which is enough to make quite a large river.
+Altogether the Chassahowitzka Springs produce 4,360 l/s of lucid water which is enough to make quite a large river.
 And so the river goes, adjoined by more and more side streams coming from other powerful springs.
 Chassahowitzka River is some 8 kilometers long and falls into the sea.
-The land here is low – at the springs the level of the stream is just 2 meters above the sea level.
+The land here is low – at the springs the level of the stream is just 2 meters above sea level.

 Upper Chassahowitzka Springs are highly unusual.
 Here the force of the water has made amazing arks and caves in the limestone – all under the water.
-From above here can be seen bright blue deeps with incredibly lucid water.
+From above there can be seen bright blue deeps with incredibly lucid water.
 These are the entrances in short underwater caves.
 One group of such interconnected springs is some 23 meters long and has six holes, each some 0.6 – 1.8 m wide.
-All these holes are connected with a cave.
+All these holes are connected by a cave.
 Next to this short system of underwater caves is one more, somewhat less impressive.

 One should be very careful while diving here.
 Unfortunately, from time to time a misfortune happens.